Instructor Information |

 If the missed evaluation is the final exam, students are required, in addition

-to the forms mentioned in the link above, to petition for an INC grade with the
+to the forms mentioned above, to petition the instructor for an INC grade with the

 Incomplete Grade